nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/cross-origin-resource-sharing-cors.md

 {{/panel}}

-The "Access-Control-Allow-&#42;" headers contain the expected values.
+The `Access-Control-Allow-*` headers contain the expected values.

 ## Examples